Esthetician Cover Letter Examples That Get You Hired in 2026

 Dear [Hiring Manager’s Name],

-Sustaining long-term client relationships is what keeps a treatment room fully booked.
-Over the past [number] years, I have built and maintained a repeat clientele that consistently returned every four to six weeks.
+Long-term client relationships are what keep a treatment room fully booked.
+Over the past [number] years, I have built and maintained a loyal clientele who consistently returned every four to six weeks.

-At [Previous Spa], I managed an average of [number] appointments per week while maintaining a client rebooking rate above [percentage]%.
-By conducting structured skin consultations and tracking progress photos, I helped increase retail attachment rates by [percentage]% within one year.
+At [Previous Spa], I managed an average of [number] appointments per week and maintained a client rebooking rate above [percentage]%.
+Through structured skin consultations and progress tracking, I helped increase retail attachment rates by [percentage]% in one year.

-The most effective way I can help [Spa Name] is by strengthening repeat bookings and elevating service consistency.
-I prioritize skin analysis accuracy, adapt protocols to seasonal changes, and document every treatment.
-My approach balances results and safety.
-Clients trust it.
+The best way I can support [Spa Name] is by strengthening repeat bookings and elevating service consistency.
+I prioritize accurate skin analysis, adapt protocols for seasonal changes, and document every treatment thoroughly.
+My approach balances results and safety, earning client trust.

 I have also mentored junior estheticians, guiding them on sanitation audits and consultation techniques.
-This reduced client complaints and improved service flow during peak hours.
+This helped reduce client complaints and improved service flow during peak hours.

-I would welcome a conversation about how my experience in retention-focused skincare services can support your growth goals.
+I welcome a conversation about how my experience with retention-focused skincare services can support your growth goals.

 Best regards,